 The Mid-Peninsula Water District was formed to provide reliable water service to developing areas by consolidating existing water providers.
-The Commission subsequently adopted a 'zero' sphere of influence for MPWD indicating at the time that MPWD could be dissolved and the City of Belmont could assume water service.
+The Commission subsequently adopted a sphere of influence for MPWD indicating that MPWD could be dissolved and the City of Belmont could assume water service.
 Since that time, one County-governed water district and two independently governed water districts have been transferred to CalWater resulting in stabilized rates and economies of scale.